 If you are seriously considering spending your retirement years in a beachy, sunny, festive, low cost location SOMEWHERE outside of the United States, you are in good company.
 The cost of health care (and insurance) in the US is a significant enough motivation, without adding in perks like travel discounts, exotic locations, and (sometimes) a low cost housekeeper for the later years when your knees/hips/shoulders make scrubbing floors and cleaning the refrigerator Not Much Fun.

 The challenge lies in determining what your priorities are, then winnowing down the options.
 We have been considering Ecuador, Spain and Portugal.
-A friend recent recommended a couple of cities in Italy, and one in Mexico.
-We have a lot of research to do.

 So first, language.
 I have to admit that I have always wanted to learn Spanish.
 I’ve lived in California for a third of my life, and the casual exposure to Spanish gives me a leg up on learning the new language. (not to mention I have friends whose first language is Spanish… so yeah.)
 Don’t get me wrong, Portuguese sounds flowing and sexy, which is incentive enough.
 But I love the fact that Spanish follows English in frequency of usage.
 Still, if learning a language spoken by the most people on the planet was my main criteria, I’d have to go for Mandarin.
 Hmmmm.

 Really really tempting… but not in my late fifties.
 Add to that the fact that a significant percentage of young Portuguese have been exposed to enough American movies to give them an ear for English… and I figure we can muddle through together.
 I’ve always wanted to be fluent in other languages, let the games begin!